surbhishankar/Car-Ranks-App/README.md

 # Car-Ranks Application using Angular 2.0

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.

-## Prerequisites

 Node.js and npm are essential to Angular development.

 <a href="https://docs.npmjs.com/getting-started/installing-node" target="_blank" title="Installing Node.js and updating npm">
-click here to get it </a>, if it's not already installed on your machine.
+Click here to get it </a>, if it's not already installed on your machine.

 **Verify that you are running at least node `v4.x.x` and npm `3.x.x`** by running `node -v` and `npm -v` in a terminal/console window.